acileee/Learn-RAG-from-scratch/LEARNING_GUIDE.md

 ## How to Read the Comments

-The code includes explanatory comments to make the project easier to learn from.
+The code includes learning-focused comments to make the project easier to follow for people learning RAG from the ground up.

+The comments are organized around four labels:

+- **WHAT:** what the function or code block does
+- **WHY:** why this step exists in the RAG pipeline
+- **HOW:** how the logic works step by step
+- **EXAMPLE:** a concrete example of how the function or concept is used

 Pay attention to comments that explain:

-* why a step exists
+- why a step exists
-* what problem it solves
+- what problem it solves
-* what the input and output look like
+- what the input and output look like
-* how the component fits into the full RAG pipeline
+- how the component fits into the full RAG pipeline

+These comments are meant to make the code easier to follow for people learning RAG from the ground up.
+The goal is not only to show working code, but also to explain the reasoning behind each component.

-Good RAG learning is not just knowing what each line does.
-It is understanding why each step exists.
+The goal is that you do not just know what the code does, but also understand why each step exists and how the pieces connect.

 ## Contributing